oekosheri/GB_code/README.md

 (1) atom removal by finding atoms that are too close to one another and (2) rigid body translations on the GB plane.
 (1) will be achieved by

 - overlap_distance: a fraction of lattice parameter.
 See the description in io_file.
+By default 0.3.
-- which_g: g1 or g2
+- which_g: g1 or g2, by default g1.

 (2) will be achieved by